-The Department offers core courses in economics and also embraces contemporary cuttingedge trends, to qualify graduates with both theoretical and applied knowledge.
+The Department offers core courses in economics and embraces contemporary cutting-edge trends, to qualify graduates with both theoretical and applied knowledge.

-Curricula integrate Economics focusing on internationalisation and international entrepreneurship, globalisation and European economic integration, and the international economic relations of the EU and Greece; in addition, they include administration courses in international business administration, business accounting and international finance, providing added value to the graduates' training via attractive, modern and relevant courses.
+Curricula integrate Economics focusing on internationalisation and international entrepreneurship, globalisation and European economic integration, and the international economic relations of the EU and Greece; in addition, they include administration courses in international business administration, business accounting and international finance, providing added value to the graduates' training via attractive, modern, and relevant courses.

-Graduates are awarded a degree in Economics, equivalent to those of other relevant Departments of Economics of Greek universities and also European and American universities.
+Graduates are awarded a degree in Economics, equivalent to those of other relevant Departments of Economics of Greek and European and American universities.